PLANT-POWERED · PROTEIN-PACKED · DAILY

 שמירה ושיתוף:

-My grandfather was an athlete too.
+My grandfather was also an athlete.

 Usually with a lot of heavy beef and fat.